core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is implemented:

+Replace step 1 of {{ver-res}} with:

+A. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, except for Observe, present in the received message.
+For example, ETag Outer option is discarded, as well as Max-Age Outer option, Observe is not discarded.

 Insert the following steps between step 2 and 3 of {{ver-res}}:

-A.  If the Observe option is present in the response, but the request was not an Observe registration, then go to 9.
+B.  If the Observe option is present in the response, but the request was not an Observe registration, then go to 9.

-B.  If an Observe option is included or the Notification number for the observation has already been initiated, but the Partial IV is not present in the response, then go to 9.
+C.  If an Observe option is included or the Notification number for the observation has already been initiated, but the Partial IV is not present in the response, then go to 9.

-C.  For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.
+D.  For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

 Replace step 6 of {{ver-res}} with:

-D. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
+E. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
 Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

+Replace step 7 of {{ver-res}} with:

+F. Add decrypted Code, options and payload to the decrypted request, except for decrypted Observe if present.
+The OSCORE option is removed.

 An error condition occurring while processing a response in an observation does not cancel the observation.
 A client MUST NOT react to failure in step 5 by re-registering the observation immediately.